willstMSFT/microsoft-365-docs/microsoft-365/admin/support-assist-private-preview-agreement.md

 The following Preview Agreement ("Agreement") is an agreement between you ("**Participant**") and Microsoft Corporation (or based on where Participant is located one of its affiliates) ("**Microsoft**"), each of which has authorized a signatory to participate in this Agreement on its behalf.
 IF YOU COMPLY WITH THESE TERMS, YOU HAVE THE RIGHTS BELOW.
 BY PARTICIPATING IN THE PREVIEW, YOU ACCEPT THESE TERMS.

-This Agreement represents Microsoft's standard ter/ms and conditions for use of its Pre-Release Technologies and is not subject to negotiation.
+This Agreement represents Microsoft's standard terms and conditions for use of its Pre-Release Technologies and is not subject to negotiation.
 By accepting this Agreement, Participant represents that it is acting as an agent of an organization with which they are affiliated and has the authority to bind that entity and to participate in the Preview on behalf of such entity.

 ## 1. Definitions